astropy/astropy-workshop/README.md

 At both sets of workshops there will be science use cases integrated into the presentation topics.

+Note that the materials are very similar between the two workshops, although the emphasis on the Subaru and Keck days are slightly different.

 ### Subaru, Dec 2 and Dec 3, 2024

 #### Day 1: Mon, December 2, 2024